bob240/freedreno_turnip-CI/README.md

-This is a bash script to build freedreno/turnip for android as a magisk module and an Adreno Tools driver package.
+This is a bash script to build freedreno/turnip

 ### Scheduled Releases
 - Automated releases at 06:00 UTC on the 1st and 15th of each month.